dhruvshrivastava18/heka-swift-package/README.md

 ## Setting the app

-Step 1: Append the Info.plist with the following 2 entries
+1) Append the `Info.plist` with the following 2 entries

 ```xml
 <key>NSHealthShareUsageDescription</key>